The Milky Way has for so many centuries baffled scientists and philosophers the world over.

 - The galaxy rotates around a central axis.
-Since about 65 million years ago, or the time the dinosaurs became extinct, the Sun is believed to have travelled about a third of the way around this centre.
+Since about 65 million years ago, or the time the dinosaurs became extinct, the Sun is believed to have traveled about a third of the way around this center.

 - Keper-186f, a planet on the outer edge of the Milky Way’s habitable zone circling a dwarf star, was discovered in 2015 and is 4.730 trillion km (2,939 trillion miles) away.
 Keper-186f may be able to sustain life.

 - Two-thirds of the galaxies in the known universe are spirals, and two-thirds of those are barred, the Milky Way ticks both of these boxes making it one of the most common galaxy designs.

 - The Milky Way has a diameter of about 9.5 x 1017 km (.
 If our solar system was a U.S. quarter, the sun would be a microscopic speck of dust and the Milky Way would be as big as the U.S.

 - In China, the Milky Way is known as ‘the silver river’.
 It’s said in Chinese Mythology that the river was placed there by the gods to keep their weaver and a herdsman who loved her apart.

 - Our solar system orbits the galaxy’s center at around 827000 kph (514,000 mph).
 An object going this fast could travel around the Earth’s equator in 2 minutes and 54 seconds.

 Even to this day, there is so much more of our galaxy to explore.
 To travel to the outer edge and see it in all its glory is nothing more than a very distant dream, one none of us will witness, simply the size of it makes this a definite.